Photo 16 - The Dock Road In 1930.

 Photo 38 - Grove Cottages

 This picture appears to be an aerial shot, possibly taken from a hot air balloon.
 Alternatively, it is well documented that in the early years of the last century, people had begun training crows to fly with a camera attached to their legs, using a piece of string to activate the shutter.
 These trained crows were often referred to as crones.
-However, regardless of the method used, the result is a great photograph—one of the best I’ve seen of the Grove Cottages at the entrance to the woods.
+However, regardless of the method used, the result is a great photograph.

 Photo 39 - The Witch Trials of Dunmore East